pauldmnn/Be-healthy-project/README.md

 ## Introduction

 Welcome to my second project which is part of the Code Institute Full Stack Development Course.
-The purpose of this project is to build an interactive front-end wedsite using HTML, CSS and JavaScript which will respond to the users actions and allowing the user to input data and see the result.
+The purpose of this project is to build an interactive front-end website using HTML, CSS and JavaScript which will respond to the users actions and allowing the user to input data and see the result.

 In this project the user can check what their Body Mass Index is and they can track the amount of fluids they drank.

-The user will be able to see what types of foods and amount whey shoud be eating for a healty and well balanced diet.
+The user will be able to see what types of foods and amount whey should be eating for a healthy and well balanced diet.

-The user will be able to input their weight and height and the site will calculate their BMI and will open a popup window in which the user will see their BMI categoy.
-There is a fluid input box which will allow the user to input the amount of fluide they drank and will strore the result so the user can easly track the amount of fluids they drank.
+The user will be able to input their weight and height and the site will calculate their BMI and will open a popup window in which the user will see their BMI category.

+There is a fluid input box which will allow the user to input the amount of fluids they drank and will store the result so the user can easily track the amount of fluids they drank.

 #### Thank you for using this calculator